svanderburg/node2nix/README.md

     $ npm2nix -i node-packages.json

-And using the generated Nix expressions, we can install NiJS through Nix as
+And by using the generated Nix expressions, we can install NiJS through Nix as
 follows:

     $ nix-env -f default.nix -iA '"nijs-0.0.18"'